MultiSafepay/docs/content/api/orders/credit-card-direct.md

 ----------------
 `amount` | integer | required

-The amount the customer needs to pay in the currency's smallest unit:
+The payment amount in the currency's smallest unit:

 - Decimal currencies: Value for 10 EUR = 1000 (1000 cents)
 - Zero-decimal currencies: Value for ¥10 = 10